-Is dumbcane toxic to cats?
+Is Dieffenbachia toxic to cats?

-Dumbcane (dieffenbachia) is toxic to cats.
+Dieffenbachia is toxic to cats.
 The toxic principle is insoluble calcium oxalate crystals which are formed by specialised cells known as idioblasts.
 These needle-sharp crystals clump together in bundles known as raphides.
 When a cat chews on the plant, calcium oxalate crystals penetrate the delicate tissue of the mouth and throat leading to intense pain and in some cases, swelling and difficulty breathing.

-What is dumbcane?
+What is Dieffenbachia?

 - Family: Araceae